-- When the water is evaporated, add the pumpkin puree, evaporated milk, coconut milk, cardamom, vanilla paste, coconut flakes, raisins, and maple syrup.
+- Add the pumpkin puree, evaporated milk, coconut milk, cardamom, vanilla paste, coconut flakes, raisins, and maple syrup.

 - Mix well and continue cooking, stirring often.
 Cook until the rice is cooked completely and rice pudding gets creamy, soft, and a bit thicker.
 Add more milk if necessary.
 Remember after the rice pudding gets cold, it will thicken more.
 I recommend to stop cooking before all the liquid is gone.

 - To Serve: Place the Pumpkin Rice Pudding in a small bowl, sprinkle cinnamon and pour on some Pure Organic Vermont Maple Syrup.

 - Category: Dessert